ghi-electronics/Documentation/software/due-script/due-script.md

 For i in range(10,1,-2)
 Print(i,",")
 next
 ```

 ### If-Statement
-If statements must end with the `End` command.
-This will only end the If statement and not your program.
+If-Statements must end with the `End` command.
+This will only end the If-Statement and not your program.

 ```basic
 If x=1